department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/product-outline.md

 #
 # Title and Description display on page and in meta
 title: Creating a product outline
-description: Use a product outline to describe your problem statement and hypotheses and keep track of how your service evolves after the discovery phase.
+description: Use a product outline to describe your problem statement and hypotheses and keep track of how your service evolves after the <i>Research and Discovery</i> phase.
 #
 # Internal page menu - titles here match titles in Markdown
 sections: